Vice President, HR & Administration

-Laura Germany is the Operations Administrator of PMSA located in their Oakland headquarters’ office.
-She is responsible for the daily operations of PMSA which includes: accounting, bookkeeping, human resources, payroll, event planning and website maintenance.
+Laura Germany is the Vice President of HR and Administration at PMSA located in their Oakland headquarters’ office.
+She is responsible for the daily operations of PMSA which includes: accounting, bookkeeping, human resources, payroll, daily operations, and website maintenance.
 She has been with PMSA since 2004.

 Ms. Germany graduated with a Bachelor’s Degree in Liberal Studies from San Francisco State University.